Georges Poulet

 Georges Poulet (/fr/; 29 November 1902 – 31 December 1991) was a Belgian literary critic associated with the Geneva School.
-Best known for his four-volume work Studies in Human Time, Poulet rejected formalist approaches to literary criticism and advanced the theory that criticism requires the reader to open his or her mind to the consciousness of the author.
+Best known for his four-volume work Studies in Human Time, Poulet rejected formalist approaches to literary criticism and advanced the theory that criticism requires the reader to open their mind to the consciousness of the author.
 His work has had a lasting influence on critics such as J. Hillis Miller.

 Biographical information

 Georges Poulet was born in Chênée, now part of Liège, Belgium in 1902.
 Poulet received his doctorate from the University of Liège in 1927, after which he taught at the University of Edinburgh.
 In 1952, Poulet became a professor of French Literature at Johns Hopkins University where he also acted as chair of the Department of Romance Languages and Literatures.
 He later taught at the University of Zurich and the University of Nice.
 Poulet died in Brussels, Belgium in 1991.
 His estate is archived in the Swiss Literary Archives in Bern.